Old Acacia tree at castle Doorwerth

 A tough Acacia

-The third still living tree could quietly continue to grow in the 19th century.
-Miraculously, he even survived the grenade fire of the Second World War.
-Where the castle came through a lot less well.
+The third and last still living tree would quietly continue to grow in the 19th century.
+Miraculously, it even survived the grenade fire of the Second World War.
+The castle itself came out of the war a lot less well.

-In 1965 Jorn Copijn, tree surgeon, took care of him.
+In 1965, Jorn Copijn, tree surgeon, took care of it.
 As a result, the acacia again developed a new leaf crown.

 From 2010 the tree began to slope to the east side.
-To prevent worse, the crown was to be cut back by a third.
+To prevent having to take worse action, the crown was cut back by a third.

 In 2016, the acacia was again drastically pruned to bring the crown back into balance.